Pound Firms Awaiting Brexit Extension Date - UrduPoint

 Pound Firms Awaiting Brexit Extension Date

-London, (UrduPoint / Pakistan Point News - 23rd Oct, 2019 ) :The pound firmed against the Dollar and euro on Wednesday as the European Union prepared to grant a further delay to Brexit, averting the prospect of Britain departing the bloc next week without a deal.
+New York, (UrduPoint / Pakistan Point News - 24th Oct, 2019 ) :The pound firmed against the Dollar and euro on Wednesday as the European Union prepared to grant a further delay to Brexit, averting the possibility of Britain's departure from the bloc next week without a deal.

-The prospect of another delay had initially hit sterling, which briefly dropped as low as $1.2841 on Wednesday in Asian trade before bouncing back to over $1.2890, up from late in New York on Tuesday.
+The prospect of another delay had initially hit sterling, which briefly dropped as low as $1.2841 on Wednesday in Asian trade before bouncing back to over $1.2990.

 "Like Brexit, the pound is bouncing around," said CMC Markets UK analyst David Madden.